United States Department of Justice (DOJ)

 The Department of Justice

-In 1870, the United States Congress passed an act to establish the Department of Justice, setting it up as “an executive department of the government of the United States” with the Attorney General as its head.
+In 1870, the United States Congress passed an act establishing the Department of Justice.
+Congress set up the DOJ as “an executive department of the government of the United States” with the Attorney General as its head.
 The DOJ of Justice is responsible for handling the legal business of the United States.

-The Act gave the Department control over all criminal prosecutions and civil suits in which the United States was interested.
-In addition, the Act gave the Attorney General and the Department control over federal law enforcement.
-To assist the Attorney General, the 1870 Act created the Office of the Solicitor General.
+The 1870 Act granted the Department control over all criminal prosecutions and civil suits in which the United States was a party of interest.
+It also gave the Attorney General and the Department control over federal law enforcement.
+The Act created the Office of the Solicitor General to assist the Attorney General.

 DOJ Information and Resources